git-disl/GPTLens/README.md

         "description": "The UBSexToken() function of a smart contract implementation for Business Alliance Financial Circle (BAFC), an tradable Ethereum ERC20 token, allows attackers to change the owner of the contract, because the function is public (by default) and does not check the caller's identity."
     },
 ```
 We uploaded a set of results that we obtained on Sep.
-28 using GPT-4 with 1 auditor, 1 critic and 3 outputs per each contract (see src/logs).
+28 using GPT-4 with 1 auditor, 1 critic and 3 outputs per each contract (see src/logs/auditor_gpt-4_0.7_top3_1/critic_gpt-4_0_1_zero_0928).
 The composite score less than 5 can be deemed as not being a vulnerability.

 **10/26**: We observed that the output of critic can also be different (-.-) at different time periods, even with the same input and the temperature set to 0 (deterministic generation).
 This might be caused by the update of GPT-4 (?).
 To make scoring consistent, we added few shot examples for critic prompt.
 We uploaded a set of results of the critic with few-shot prompt that obtained on Oct.
-26 using GPT-4 (see src/logs/critic_gpt-4_0_1_few_1026).
+26 using GPT-4 (see src/logs/auditor_gpt-4_0.7_top3_1/critic_gpt-4_0_1_few_1026).

+This repo will be continuously updated to make generation more consistent and robust.

 -----
 ## Citation